obsidianmd/obsidian-help/en/How to/Add custom styles.md

 ### Themes

-Themes allow you to toggle the appearance of your vault with a dropdown menu once they have been added to your vault's theme folder.
+Themes allow you to toggle the appearance of your vault with a dropdown menu once they've been added to your vault's theme folder.

 This configuration can be found in `Settings` => `Appearance` => `Themes` section of your vault settings.